peholmst/vaadin4spring/addons/eventbus/README.md

 ```

 # Event Bus Topics
-Events can be published with a string based topic.
+Events can be published with an optional string based topic.
 This will distinguish which listener methods will be called.
+Therefore, when it's the intent to use topics, a topic must be provided when publishing events and at the listener methods.

-Therefore a topic must be provided when publishing events and at the listener methods.
+When no topic is published (default), all listeners, which listens for the published payload, will be called.

 # Injecting the Event Bus